BReinoso/DeepLearningRomania/README.md

 The update of the Thetas is doing like in Stochastic Gradient Descent, we made an update with each exmple.
 Because we are using the sigmoid function and we expect values 0 or 1, the cost function is calculated with the same formula that is used in Logistic Regression.
 # Results
 The training is done very quickly, from 8 to 20 Epochs.
-The better succes rate obtained with the architecture was 83% of hit rate in the test set.
+The best succes rate obtained with the architecture was 83% of hit rate in the test set.

 That's all.
 I'll be adding more information and, probably, more implementations.
 Greetings.